-The original fluid spec for the BW1356 was synthetic MERCON automatic transmission fluid, however this has now been replaced by MERCON V (Ford no longer produces MERCON ATF and MERCON V meets the previous specifications).
-Do NOT use gear oil in the BW1356 - it has an internal fluid pump that keeps the bearings lubricated.
-The pump is NOT compatible with thick gear oils.
+The original fluid spec for the BW1356 was synthetic MERCON automatic transmission fluid.
+The MERCON spec is long defunct and was replaced by MERCON V many years ago.
+However, MERCON V ATF contains an additive that is NOT compatible with transfer cases, prompting Ford Motor Company to introduce a replacement fluid specifically for transfer cases that call for the old MERCON spec (Motorcraft XL-12, transfer case fluid).
+We've found Amsoil full synthetic ATF to be a great substitute with no compatibility issues.
+Do not attempt to lubricate a BW1356 with gear oil; it has an internal fluid pump that keeps the bearings lubricated, and the pump is NOT compatible with thick gear oils.
 Draining and replacing the fluid regularly will prolong the life of the transfer case and keep the 4 wheel drive engagement smooth, positive, and reliable.

 Click any thumbnail image to view full-size